leosartaj/bms/README.md

 For specifying email account to use for sending notification (only gmail tested ).

 Define the following environment variables

 export BMS\_USER=email@domain.com
 export BMS\_PASS=password

+optionally you can also pass it in as a command line argument when lauching script.

 See examples directory for example files.